aamirz/mx-java-challenge/README.md

 the fully filled out ReportingStructure for the specified employeeId.
 The values should be computed on the fly and will not be persisted.

-### Solution
+### Solution 1

-For this task, I implemented a get endpoint with the following signature:
+For task 1, I implemented a get endpoint with the following signature:

 ```
 * READ